Grid parity solar power generation has been Solar Krafte's exclusive focus from inception.

 The proposed Prairie Sunlight I Solar Project is a 74.9 megawatt (MW) solar facility, located on 552 acres of private land in M.D. of Taber, Alberta, north of Enchant and south east of Lomond, immediately adjacent to the Enchant Substation.

 The project is estimated to offset 89,000 tonnes of greenhouse gas emissions annually, generating enough electricity to power more than 18,000 Alberta homes.

 The total capital cost of the project is expected to exceed $125 million, bringing an important source of direct and indirect economic activity to M.D. of Taber and the communities of Enchant and Lomond.

-The project is expected to be completed in one phase with commercial operations commencing in late 2021 and continuing over the next 30 years and beyond.
+The project is expected to be completed in one phase with commercial operations commencing in Q4 2022 and continuing over the next 30 years and beyond.

 The project will tie directly into the local FortisAlberta electricity distribution grid, benefiting neighbouring businesses, residences, and farming operations with the use of clean, renewable power during daytime periods.

 Attend our Open House